PirateCatStudios/fnr-masterserver/README.md

 1. Clone the repository
 2. Open the `MasterServer.sln` file in Visual Studio
+3. Install any missing Nuget packages.
-3. Build > Build Solution
+4. Build > Build Solution

+### Command line options

+-p, --port The port the server will listen on (Default: 15940) -h, --host The ip address the server will listen on (Default: 0.0.0.0) -e, --elo The ELO range to use
+-d, --daemon Run the the server without user interaction